Karbir Pande: Death

-Mathabarsingh Thapa arrived in Kathmandu Valley in 1843 April 17 where a great welcome was organized for him.
-After Mathabarsingh Thapa secured his position in the palace, he successfully led to the murder of Karbir Pande along with all his political adversaries namely Kulraj Pande, Ranadal Pande, Indrabir Thapa, Ranabam Thapa, Kanak Singh Basnet, Gurulal Adhikari and many others, in several pretexts.
-Karbir Pande's ailing elder brother Rana Jang Pande was forced to see the murdered dead bodies of his brothers and nephews on April 18, 1843.
-Rana Jang lying ill in his bed was not given death sentence.
+Mathabarsingh Thapa arrived in Kathmandu Valley on 17 April 1843, where a great welcome was organized for him.
+After Mathabarsingh Thapa secured his position in the palace, he successfully led to the murder of Karbir Pande along with all his political adversaries, namely, Kulraj Pande, Ranadal Pande, Indrabir Thapa, Ranabam Thapa, Kanak Singh Basnet, Gurulal Adhikari and many others, on several pretexts.
+Karbir Pande's ailing elder brother, Rana Jang Pande, was forced to see the murdered dead bodies of his brothers and nephews on April 18, 1843.
+Rana Jang, lying ill in his bed, was not given a death sentence.
 Rana Jang was shocked to death after seeing the dead bodies of his brothers and nephews on 18 April 1843.